Sheet metal punching and the differences with stamping

 Sheet metal punching, stamping, pressing…It’s time to be clear!
 Ready for this journey in the world of metalworking processes?

-The first ones, are metal forming processes realized with automatic CNC machines that use punch presses and dies realizing any kind of hole.
+- The first ones - sheet metal punching processes - are metal forming processes realized with automatic CNC machines that use punch presses and dies realizing any kind of hole.
 The punch pass through the sheet metal while the dies, located on the other side of the metal piece, work as support and help punches to put more force ensuring the non-breaking of metal.

 Sheet metal punching and stamping: when to choose one or the other

 They both can be applied across a wide range of industries: automotive, electronics, construction, medical. etc. But if you’re choosing between metal punching or metal stamping, keep in mind some useful suggestions we’re going to give you: